 All work designed by Simon Johnston except for 8vo studio works (1984-88) co-designed with Mark Holt and Hamish Muir, and the two ArtCenter view books designed with ArtCenter design office team Winnie Li, Eliana Dominguez, Seth Ferris, and Andrea Carrillo.
 All works are offset litho unless otherwise noted.

-Simon Johnston studied at the Basel School of Design, where his teachers included Armin Hofmann and Wolfgang Weingart.
-In London during the 1980s, he co-founded the influential design studio 8vo and co-edited the experimental typography journal Octavo.
+Born in Leamington Spa, England, Simon Johnston was educated at Bath Academy of Art and at the Kunstgewerbeschule in Basel, Switzerland, where he studied with Armin Hofmann and Wolfgang Weingart.
+In London in the 1980s he co-founded the design studio 8vo and was instigator and co-editor of the influential typography journal Octavo.

 Johnston's award-winning design practice, Simon Johnston Design, specializes in publications for museums and galleries, with such clients as the Whitney Museum, Gagosian Gallery, the Getty Museum, Steidl Verlag, Blum & Poe, Marian Goodman Gallery, and Yale University Press.
 He also runs a small publishing imprint, verbeditions.com, producing prints and multiples by himself and other artists.